USING IRONXL

 Using IronXL, it is very easy to operate with an Excel WorkSheet as a DataTable.

-Use the following namespace
+Use the following namespaces:

 using IronXL;